CodepediaOrg/codepediaorg.github.io/_posts/2019-09-18-embed-youtube-video-in-angular-material-dialog.md

   <figcaption>Or didn't you?</figcaption>
 </figure>

-Also when you click on the youtube logo, a dialog will pop where the video is embedded and you can play it directly there.
+Also, when you click on the youtube logo, a dialog will pop where the video is embedded and you can play it directly there.
-In this blog post I will show what was required for that.
+In this blog post I will show what was required to achieve this.
 The [www.bookmarks.dev](https://www.bookmarks.dev) website uses Angular, with angular material and bootstrap.

 <!--more-->